 Individual thesis research conducted under the supervision of an adviser or advisers leading to the preparation of a Thesis Prospectus required for advancement to the third semester of the program.
+2 credits

-Arch 411 Graduate Design

-Research Studio I The Design
+Arch 411 Graduate Design Research Studio I

-Research Studio 1 will establish a

-general problem incorporating aspects

-of architectural, urban and

-technological design research to be

-undertaken by the class, with each

-student contributing to their specific

-area of expertise.
-The studio will

-include seminars by invited guests on

-topics relevant to the program's

-principal areas of study.
+The Design Research Studio 1 will establish a general problem incorporating aspects of architectural, urban and technological design research to be undertaken by the class, with each student contributing to his or her specific area of expertise.
+The studio will include seminars by invited guests on topics relevant to the program's principal areas of study.
 6 credits

-Arch 412 Graduate Design Research Studio II Individual design projects within general guidelines established by the faculty, each emphasizing the special area(s) of research of the student.
+Arch 412 Graduate Design Research Studio II

+Individual design projects within general guidelines established by the faculty, each emphasizing the special area(s) of research of the student.
 6 credits